Carleton Knights football: 1979–present

 Sullivan retired in 2000, finishing with 102 wins, the most in the program's history.

-Since 1994, the Knights have had only one winning season (2008), posting a 66–191 record through 2019.

 Players

-Carleton has had two All-Americans: Jim Bradford, selected as a College Division II first team All-American wide receiver in 1990; and Drew Ziller, a safety selected in 2008 by the American Football Coaches Association to its Division III All-America first team and by the Associated Press to its Little All-America third team.
+Carleton has had eight first team All-Americans including: Jim Bradford, selected as a College Division II first team All-American wide receiver in 1990; and Drew Ziller, a safety selected in 2008 by the American Football Coaches Association to its Division III All-America first team and by the Associated Press to its Little All-America third team.
+Additionally, Carleton has had fifteen honorable mention All-Americans including: Scott O'Reilly, selected as both a Hewlett Packard and d3football.com Honorable Mention All-American middle linebacker in 2001; and Erik Fisher, a running back selected in 2003 as Honorable Mention All-American by d3football.com.

-Jim Bradford (1988–91) holds the MIAC single-game receiving record with 285 yards vs. Gustavus on October 20, 1990.
-He also holds team career records for receiving yards (3,719) and receiving touchdowns (32).

 Laird Stadium

 Laird Athletic Field opened with a covered grandstand in 1902.

 Laird Stadium was built in 1927 with 7,500 seats in one grandstand, as the college was considering joining the Big Ten.
 It is the third-largest Division III stadium west of the Mississippi River.

 During the 2010 football season, the Cannon River, which flows directly behind Laird Stadium, flooded to record levels.
 The football field was under several feet of water for many days, forcing the relocation of three home games.
 The lower level of the stadium grandstand, where all football facilities are located, was destroyed.
 The stadium interior was remodeled in 2012.

+During the 2022 football season, Carleton College dedicated the football field at Laird Stadium as Bob Sullivan Field to honor long time head football coach Bob Sullivan, the winningest coach in Carleton College Football history.